 Project What If

-Escape into a mysterious world of possibilities in our new ground floor experience, Project What If.
+Escape into a world of possibilities in our major new ground floor experience, Project What If.

-Inspired by questions from the people of Bristol, this is a space where art and science collide.
+Inspired by questions from the people of Bristol, and featuring 69 new exhibits, this is a space where art and science collide.

 Included with a general admission ticket.